CCGL9051 Global Issues

 On completing the course, students will be able to:

-- Describe and explain key notions and approaches to technology and global technological developments that impact everyday life.
+- Describe and explain a wide range of technologies and global technological developments that impact everyday life.

-- Recognize the crucial role played by technological projects in modern politics and all fields of social life, and apply this understanding to specific case studies, both historical and contemporary.
+- Recognize the crucial role played by technological projects in modern politics and all fields of social life, and apply this understanding to specific case studies.